nicolas-alexander-weiss/lowcrossing_dehn/README.md

   ['K15n153789',
    "JSJ[('SFSpace', 'SFS [D: (2,1) (2,-1)]'), ('hyperbolic', 'm032')]"]]]

-(6) We have around 40 groups of knots with the same Alexander-polynomials such that their 0-fillings are hyperbolic and share the same volume and such that their knot Floer homology invariants agree (fiberedness status, genus, and rank in Alexander grading=genus).
-The results are in the text or pickle file with the name:
+(6) We have 40328 groups of knots with the same Alexander-polynomials such that their 0-fillings are hyperbolic and share the same volume and such that their knot Floer homology invariants agree (fiberedness status, genus, and rank in Alexander grading=genus).
+The results are in the text or pickle file with the name: groups_of_same_volume_alex_knotFloer

 (7) All knots with at most 15 crossings are such that: K(0,1)!=(mK)(0,1).